-Special Note Regarding Currency, Production and Non-GAAP Financial Measures
+Special Note Regarding Non-GAAP and other Financial Measures

-This 2019 Budget press release is accompanied by a webcast, where the company will discuss its strategy for creating shareholder value as well as its plans for 2019 and beyond.
+This 2020 Budget press release is accompanied by a webcast, where the company will discuss its strategy for creating shareholder value as well as its plans for 2020 and beyond.
 The webcast and can be accessed on Canadian Natural’s website at www.cnrl.com.
-Presentation slides will be available on Canadian Natural’s website shortly before the live Webcast on December 5, 2018 at 9:00am Eastern Standard Time.
+Presentation slides will be available on Canadian Natural’s website shortly before the live webcast on December 4, 2019 at 9:00am Eastern Standard Time.